Randolph Engineering AGX Polarized Sunglasses Lens Review

 ABBE | 58 |

-Coatings | Anti-reflective, Scratch-resistant, Oleophobic, Hydrophobic, UV, Infrared and Blue-light blocking |
+Coatings | Anti-reflective, Scratch-resistant, Oleophobic, Hydrophobic, UV, Infrared, and Blue-light blocking |

 Material | Glass |